 Instructions

-- While stirring and tossing the pasta, pour in the eggs, continuing to toss until the spaghetti is well coated and glossy.
-Add additional pasta water if necessary, to get a creamy consistency.
+- While stirring and tossing the pasta, pour in the eggs, continuing to toss until the spaghetti is well-coated and glossy.

 - To serve, use tongs to pick up a good serving of pasta.
 Place the tongs on a large spoon and twist to wrap them in the spaghetti.
 Place the spaghetti on a plate while twisting and slowly release the tongs, leaving a serving that resembles a bird’s nest.
 Sprinkle with additional pecorino Romano and black pepper.